Integrates with digital signage to display across multiple screens

 Give news articles publication start and end dates – the module then maintains active, future and archive articles.

-Full integrations with the iSAMS Digital Signage System so news can be displayed on screens around the school
+Full integration with the iSAMS Digital Signage System so news can be displayed on screens around the school